 Gang of Hats: Henchmen always have themes related to the Special Guest Villain.
 In the case of frequently-recurring villains, the theme may be more related to the villain's latest scheme than to the villain's own motif.
 A few illustrative examples:

-In "The Ring of Wax"/"Give 'Em the Axe," the Riddler's henchfolks have candle-themed names in keeping with the wax-museum theme of the caper.
+In "The Ring of Wax"/"Give 'Em the Axe," the Riddler's henchfolks have candle-themed namesnote Tallow, Matches & Moth, in case you were wondering in keeping with the wax-museum theme of the caper.

 The Puzzler's gang, unusually for a one-shot villain, isn't named after puzzles, but rather various modes of flight, due to his plan to steal a high-tech plane.
 This actually isn't surprising if you know that his episode was originally written for the Riddler.